steveoh/esri-bugs/02373545/readme.md

 1. Insert empty row with object id and or global id
 1. Update row with FK from parent record

+I can create the related record if I remove the `insert` trigger and keep it as an `update` trigger.
+This is not a workaround.

 ### Expected / Resolution

 I expect the foreign key will be present on the `$feature` that is sent to the `insert` triggers.